top of page

 The Clues to Indicate Your Child’s Needs Are Changing

 As with all of the nap transitions, this change does not happen abruptly.
 Your child will not suddenly move from one nap to no naps in one day.
-He or she will need a nap 4–5 days a week for a few weeks and then 3–4 days a week for a few weeks and then 2–3 days a week for a few weeks, etc. In order to allow a natural transition away from napping, make sure you incorporate “quiet time” into each day.
+He or she will need a nap 4–5 days a week for a few weeks, then 3–4 days a week for a few weeks and then 2–3 days a week for a few weeks, etc. In order to allow a natural transition away from napping, make sure you incorporate “quiet time” into each day.

 bottom of page